skyloadGithub/HPA/README.md

 The Harmony Progression Analyser (HPA) is a key, chord and bass simultaneous estimation system that purely relies on machine learning techniques.
 It also uses a novel choromagram extraction (namely loudness based chromagram) method, which is inspired by loudness perception studies.
 Compared with other audio chord estimation (ACE) systems, HPA is fast and memory-efficient, achieving an excellent tradeoff between performance and memory and time efﬁciencies.

-The release is the Vamp Plugin of the HPA system (Win32/Linux32/Linux64/Mac versions).
+The release is the HPA vamp plugin (Win32/Linux32/Linux64/Mac versions) for Sonic Visualiser (http://www.sonicvisualiser.org/).
 The plugin has a user friendly interface and it targets on musicians who are less experienced with additional run-time library installation.
 If you would like to use BATCH PROCESSING for a set of audio files, try our plugins on SONIC ANNOTATOR (http://www.omras2.org/SonicAnnotator).

 For more details, the readers are referred to the following papers: